Free Webinar | Hydration Beyond Hyaluronic: Is Your Product Ready for Osmotic Stress? Watch Now

 How many Patents does Zapata Computing have?

-Zapata Computing has filed 84 patent applications of which only 3 applications are granted.
+Zapata Computing has filed 84 patent applications, of which only 3 applications have been granted.
 The startup has filed patents in the US, Canada, Europe, Australia, Taiwan, China, and Israel.

 To Whom Zapata Computing did Collaborations?

-• Zapata Computing Inc., the leading enterprise software company for NISQ-based quantum applications, announced a new partnership with the Middle Eastern-based King Abdullah University of Science and Technology (KAUST) to be a licensed user of Zapata’s Orquestra, the modular, workflow-based platform for applied quantum computing, on March 23, 2021.
+• Zapata Computing Inc., the leading enterprise software company for NISQ-based quantum applications, announced on March 23, 2021, a new partnership with the Middle Eastern-based King Abdullah University of Science and Technology (KAUST) to be a licensed user of Zapata’s Orquestra, the modular, workflow-based platform for applied quantum computing.
 KAUST has been investigating several lines of study to investigate how quantum technologies could offer a competitive edge over traditional computing tools in a range of Computational Fluid Dynamics (CFD) use cases for aviation and vehicle aerodynamic design.
 (Source)

 • On May 27, 2021, BBVA and the United States-based company, Zapata Computing announced the results of a research study involving the use of quantum algorithms applied to the Monte Carlo technique, which enables forecasting the evolution of various variables under random conditions.
-Despite its promise, using this technology to achieve a more effective manner of computing derivative product pricing and performing valuation changes would still need additional advancements in available hardware.
+Despite its promise, using this technology to achieve a more effective approach to computing derivative product pricing and performing valuation changes would still require additional advancements in available hardware.
 (Source)

-• On August 11, 2020, Honeywell collaborated with Zapata Computing to help convert business problems into quantum computing and hybrid computing solutions[110].
+• On August 11, 2020, Honeywell collaborated with Zapata Computing to help convert business problems into quantum and hybrid computing solutions [110].
 Zapata Computing also announced an investment from Honeywell Ventures, indicating the corporation’s continued support for the startup.
 (Source)

 • On November 18, 2019, Atos, a global leader in digital transformation, and Zapata Computing Inc. announced a global partnership to deliver an end-to-end quantum computing solution that addresses vertical markets by combining Zapata’s software platform Orquestra with the Atos Quantum Learning Machine (QLM).
-The collaborative solution would enable businesses to tackle the world’s most complex computational issues in the oil and gas, aviation, banking, and pharmaceutical industries using a novel method that would be ready to deploy and scale to real-world difficulties.
+The collaborative solution would enable businesses in the oil and gas, aviation, banking, and pharmaceutical industries to tackle the world’s most complex computational challenges using a novel method that is ready to deploy and scale to real-world difficulties.
 (Source)

 • On July 19, 2018, Zapata announced a collaboration with Google on an open-source quantum computing effort.
-The collaboration’s major goal was to create a new machine-learning method that would aid in the development of more efficient quantum computing circuits.
+The collaboration’s primary goal was to develop a new machine-learning method to aid the design of more efficient quantum computing circuits.
 (Source)

-• On April 5, 2018, IBM announced the names of some companies to join the IBM Quantum Network, a global community devoted to improving quantum computing and investigating practical applications in industry and research.
+• On April 5, 2018, IBM announced the names of companies to join the IBM Quantum Network, a global community devoted to advancing quantum computing and exploring practical applications in industry and research.

 • The IBM Quantum Network, which debuted in December 2017, offers partner companies varying levels of cloud-based access to quantum knowledge and resources, as well as access to IBM Quantum systems.
 Zapata computing is one such Start-Up that has collaborated with IBM in Quantum Computing.
 (Source)